annper/udacity-gif-maker/README.md

 ![Platform iOS](https://img.shields.io/badge/nanodegree-iOS-blue.svg)

 This repository contains resources for the GifMaker (Swift) project.
+This project is for practising porting Objective-C code to Swift, following the udactiy course "Objective-C for Switft Developers".

 ## Overview